ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 There are three phases in the protocol: the initialization phase, the issuance phase, and the redemption phase.
 We construct each phase based on the POPRF protocol construction detailed in {{I-D.irtf-cfrg-voprf}}, and all algorithms and data types are inherited as such.
+All implementations MUST use the `OPRF(P-384, SHA-384)` ciphersuite.

 ## Initialization phase